 The creamy texture from the whipped cream and the tangy refreshing lemon really work well together and even as the ice in your glass melts until the sun's brutal rays, the drink itself still holds up pretty well.
 Sure it melts a bit, but not nearly as much as a regular iced drink would.

 If you love lemonade then be sure to check out these other recipes too!
-Creamy Lemonade, Orange Lemonade, Single Serving Lemonade, and Pickle Lemonade.
+Orange Lemonade, Single Serving Lemonade, and Blue Raspberry Lemonade.

 - Minimal ingredients.
 You only need 6 ingredients to make this frozen lemonade at home from scratch.